-DAEMON Tools Lite is a free virtual drive emulation tool that can mount almost all types of image files to a virtual drive and create ISO, MDF and MDX images out of CDs, DVDs and Blu-ray discs.
+DAEMON Tools Lite is a free virtual drive emulation tool that can mount almost all image files to a virtual drive and create ISO, MDF, and MDX images from CDs, DVDs, and Blu-ray discs.

 Users are also given the option to compress these images and protect them with a password.
 The image collection is easy to handle with the help of an intuitive manager.

 Even though Windows 10 has improved a lot over previous iterations, it’s nice to know there is a piece of software that can make your life easier.